 Treatment of Osteoarthritis.
 Adipose Derived Stem Cell & PRP Therapy

 The authors treated 18 patients with a diagnosis of osteoarthritis of the knee with ACP-SVF.
 This combines the benefits of adipose tissue derived stem cells (SVF) with the effect of platelet-rich plasma (PRP/ACP).
 3 months following the procedure the authors reported improvements in pain, stiffness and function.
 There were no adverse reactions.
 The authors concluded: We believe ACP-SVF is safe and provides quantifiable benefits for pain relief and functional improvement in the treatment of knee osteoarthritis.

 At the Orthobiologics Clinic we like the fact that harvesting adipose cells from the abdomen is much easier, less painful and less invasive than harvesting bone marrow from the pelvis.
-Combining the benefits of adipose derived regenerative cells with the benefits of platelet-rich plasma results in a very potent treatment for patients with osteoarthritis.
-We are looking forward to seeing the intermediate- and long-term clinical outcomes in patients treated with SVF-ACP.
+Combining the benefits of adipose derived stem cell precursors with the benefits of platelet-rich plasma results in a very potent treatment for patients with osteoarthritis.
+We were please to see the benefits to patients in this study group and felt reassured that the treatment is safe without adverse side effects.
+At the same time, we felt that the number of patients was small and the follow up of 3 months was rather short.
+We are looking forward to future trials with a larger cohort of patients, a longer follow up and a control group.

 Comparative Clinical Observation of Arthroscopic Microfracture in the Presence and Absence of a Stromal Vascular Fraction Injection for Osteoarthritis